Tux/Release-Checklist/Checklist.md

  use warnings;
 ```

-Do not add useless additional dependencies like
+Please do not add useless additional dependencies like
 [sanity](https://metacpan.org/pod/sanity),
 [Modern::Perl](https://metacpan.org/pod/Modern::Perl),
 common::sense, or [nonsense](https://metacpan.org/pod/nonsense).

 However useful they might be in your own working environment and
 force you into behaving well, adding them as a requirement to a
 CPAN module will increase the complexity of the requirements to